 GBV covers a wide range of issues such as Intimate Partner Violence (IPV), Female Genital Mutilation, human trafficking and sexual abuse.
 Although men and boys can be victims of GBV it is widely acknowledged that the majority of people affected are women and girls.
 Healthcare students who have taken part in our previous research have told us that they often feel under-prepared within their curricula.
 They want a wider range of knowledge and skills in order to develop greater confidence to deal with GBV.

-The first phase began in 2016 as a result of a symposium on GBV and is a collaboration between five U21 HSG member universities (Auckland, Birmingham, British Columbia, Glasgow, Melbourne and Nottingham).
+The first phase began in 2016 as a result of a symposium on GBV and is a collaboration between six U21 HSG member universities (Auckland, Birmingham, British Columbia, Glasgow, Melbourne and Nottingham).

 The core team came together as experts in the field of GBV, representing different health disciplines.
-We collectively represent the health disciples of nursing, midwifery, psychology, pharmacy and public health.
+They collectively represent the health disciples of nursing, midwifery, psychology, pharmacy and public health.

 The aim of the project was to design an interactive learning resource to help students from a range of health disciplines to learn more about GBV.
 The study was in two main parts:

-Part 1: We surveyed students to establish their current understanding and confidence around GBV issues.
-The survey also established preferred approaches to on line learning.
+Part 1: The team surveyed students to establish their current understanding and confidence around GBV issues.
+The survey also established preferred approaches to online learning.

 Part 2: The second part was to develop a “reusable learning object” (RLO).
-This is a simple twenty- minute electronic learning tool.
-It was be co-produced in a creative way with students and staff.
+This is a simple 20 minute electronic learning tool.
+It was co-produced in a creative way with students and staff.